shrirang180498/Software_Eng_principle/ASSIGNMET_1_AC.md

-#2.
-Q&A to Clarify Client Intentions and scope:
+2. Q&A to Clarify Client Intentions and scope:

   # 1. Which steps do consumers find most difficult, and which are the most important ones in the present client onboarding process?
   # 2. How are client details now tracked or documented by staff members during onboarding?
   # 3. Are there any noteworthy customer concerns about the onboarding process in particular?
+  # 4. Are your onboarding procedures impacted by any industry-specific laws or compliance standards?
+  # 5. How do you envision the perfect onboarding process for clients and staff?